7sDream/torrent_parser/README.md

-# Torrent file parser for Python
+# Torrent file parser and creator for Python

 A simple parser for `.torrent` file.